SLP-team/SLP-Core/README.md

 ### More options
 For other options, type `java -jar SLP-Core_v0.2.jar --help`.
 See our [wiki](https://github.com/SLP-team/SLP-Core/wiki/Usage:-command-line-API) for some examples of what sequence of commands might be applicable for a typical NLP and SLP use-case with more details.
 A quick overview of what else can be done:
+- **Build your vocabulary first**, with the `vocabulary` mode.
+Write it to file and make sure to load it with the `--vocabulary *file*` flag when training/testing.
+- **Build your model first** with the separate `train` and `test` modes for faster re-use.
+You can load it back in using the `--counter *file*` flag when testing.
+Keep in mind that a saved model is useless without its vocabulary!
+You can either build it separately as above, or let `train` mode save it for you when it saves its own model, by setting the `--vocabulary` flag to where you want it saved when running `train`.
-- The `-e` (or `--extension`) flag lets you specify the regex extension (e.g.: 'java', 'c(pp)?') to match files against in your train/test directories.
+- The `-e` (or `--extension`) flag lets you specify the (regex) **file extensions to model** (e.g.: 'java', 'c(pp)?') to match files against in your train/test directories.
 Only files matching this extension will be modeled
-- `--verbose *file*` writes all tokens with their entropies for each file to an output file, with tab-separated tokens, each prefixed by their entropy followed by a special separator (ascii 31)
+- `--verbose *file*` **writes tokens with their entropies** for each file to an output file, with tab-separated tokens, each prefixed by their entropy followed by a special separator (ascii 31)
-- There is also a (`train-`)`predict` mode, which asks each model for top 10 completions at every modeling point instead of entropy; every model sub-class must support predict API calls.
-Of course, batch-prediction doesn't really make sense for practical purposes, but in the future (and in your code) this API can be used for code completion tasks.
-Batch prediciton evaluation is a slower process, but all the parts are built-in to the tool.
+- There is also a (`train-`)`predict` mode, which asks each model for **top 10 completions** at every modeling point instead of entropy.
+Every Model must support predict API calls.
+Of course, batch-prediction itself doesn't really make sense for practical purposes but is a useful evaluation metric, and this API can in the future (and in your code) be used for code completion tasks.
+Prediciton evaluation is a slower process, but all the parts are built into the tool.
 The resulting scores are then MRR scores, which reflect prediction accuracy (closer to 1 is better).

 <a name="release"></a>
 # Release Notes